BretCameron/rust-web-server-tutorial/README.md

 # rust-web-server-tutorial

 This project is features an HTTP server written in Rust using the Actix-Web framework.
-It provides a booking management system with endpoints for managing owners, dogs, and bookings.
+It provides a booking management system for dog walkers, with endpoints for managing owners, dogs, and bookings.

 For a detailed tutorial on how to build this project, check out my [Rust Web Server Tutorial](https://bretcameron.medium.com/) on Medium.